less/less.js/README.md

 ## Variables & Expressions
 _new_

-`carto.js` inherits from its basis in [less.js](http://lesscss.org/) some new features in CSS.
+CartoCSS inherits from its basis in [less.js](http://lesscss.org/) some new features in CSS.
 One can define variables in stylesheets, and use expressions to modify them.

     @mybackground: #2B4D2D;